 Galton House: Our full report

-Galton House, named after the early explorer Sir Francis Galton, opened in Windhoek’s residential suburb of Eros in December 2011.
-Only ten minutes drive from the city centre, it’s a modern yet homely eight room guesthouse with a backdrop of rolling hills.
-There's a mix of comfortable indoor and outdoor spaces in which to relax and the convenience of an in-house restaurant which caters for all meals.
+Galton House, named after the early explorer Sir Francis Galton, is just ten minutes' drive from central Windhoek.A modern yet homely guesthouse, with a backdrop of rolling hills, it was opened in the residential suburb of Eros in 2011.
+There's a mix of comfortable indoor and outdoor spaces in which to relax and the convenience of an in-house restaurant that caters for all meals.

-From the outside Galton House blends in with its suburban neighbours.
-Entered through a remote controlled gate is a cobbled parking area in front of a relatively plain façade.
+From the outside, Galton House blends in with its suburban neighbours.
+Entered through a remote-controlled gate is a cobbled parking area in front of a relatively plain façade.
 Wide steps lead into the main building where the smart cream interior and cool slate floors are brightened by feature walls, colourful accents and striking photographic artwork of Namibia.
 There's a foyer with curio shop and reception, opening out to a spacious lounge area.
-The décor is fresh and uncluttered with contemporary furnishings and a selection of coffee table books.
-Off the lounge is an open-plan indoor dining room and marble topped kitchen space with tea/coffee station.
+The décor is fresh and uncluttered with contemporary furnishings and a selection of coffee-table books.
+Off the lounge is an open-plan indoor dining room, which is open to residence for breakfast, lunch and dinner, here you also find a marble-topped kitchen space with a tea/coffee station.

-Large glass doors provide plenty of natural light and lead out to a sheltered alfresco dining space to one side and a small courtyard with water feature on the other.
-Ceiling fans help keep these common areas cool during summer.
+Large glass doors provide plenty of natural light and lead out to a sheltered al-fresco dining space to one side, and a small courtyard with water feature on the other.
+Ceiling fans help keep these areas cool during summer.

-Steps access the upper terrace where a sparkling pool, sunloungers and shade umbrellas provide a peaceful place to unwind.
-There's also a changing room and shower facility for guests to freshen up if they're arriving on an early morning, or departing on a late afternoon, flight.
+Steps access the upper terrace where a small swimming pool, sunloungers and shade umbrellas provide a peaceful place to unwind.
+There's also a changing room and shower facility here, where guests may freshen up if they're arriving on an early-morning flight, or departing in the late afternoon.

-The eight en suite guest rooms are located off the upper terrace, lower courtyard and parking area.
-They vary in size with four double (king-sized beds), two twin and two family rooms.
-All have en-suite bathroom with shower, satellite television, a desk, complimentary WiFi and internet connection, telephone, hairdryer, safe and air-conditioning.
-The décor matches the rest of the guesthouse with cream walls, splashes of colour and photographic artwork.
+The nine en-suite guest rooms at Galton House are located off the upper terrace, lower courtyard and parking area.
+They vary in size, with four double (king-size beds) rooms, three twins and two family rooms.
+All have air conditioning, satellite television, a desk, complimentary WiFi, telephone, hairdryer, safe and international power sockets, as well as an en-suite bathroom with shower.
+The décor matches the rest of the guesthouse with cream walls, photographic artwork and a different colour theme for each room.

-Our ViewNone of our team has stayed at Galton House thus far, but we were impressed by the simple yet stylish ambience on our brief visit in July 2012.
+We were impressed by the simple and friendly yet stylish ambience on our most recent visit to Galton House.
 Its location is within easy driving distance of the city centre, shops and restaurants, whilst also offering a secluded feel on the outskirts of suburbia.
-We'd recommend Galton House as a comfortable and well-run overnight stop in Windhoek pre- or post- your Namibia safari.
+We'd recommend Galton House as a comfortable and well-run overnight stop in Windhoek before or after your Namibia safari.

-Directions: Galton House is situated at 72 Amasoniet Street in the suburb of Eros, Windhoek – about 10 minutes’ drive from the city centre, 20 minutes from the domestic Eros Airport or 45 minutes from Windhoek International Airport.
+- Galton House is located about ten minutes’ drive from the city centre, 20 minutes from the domestic Eros Airport or 45 minutes from Windhoek International Airport.

 Food & drink

-Food quality: The in-house restaurant at Galton House serves breakfast, lunch and dinner.
-There’s a choice of indoor and outdoor dining areas.
-None of our team has dined here as yet but here’s what we can tell you.
+- The in-house restaurant at Galton House serves breakfast, lunch and dinner, with a choice of indoor and outdoor dining areas.

 An à la carte lunch is offered on request and the set dinner menu is updated daily.